Article & Observations About Diverse Teams Working Better Together

 Marketing and advertising firms recognize that women make more decisions regarding the home and products than men and, hence, cater their advertising to women of households as the decision makers.
 According to Marti Barletta, “Women already buy the majority of products in almost every category.
 They are responsible for 80% of consumer spending.”
 Clearly, companies would benefit from acknowledging—and acting on—this wealth of diversity by employing more WOSBs and women to gain different points of view and insights that could positively impact their bottom line.

 Going back to the RFP we submitted, we were not awarded the contract.
 Upon asking for a debrief, we were told all three RFPs submitted were technically acceptable and the company selected gave the best price.
-Determining who is awarded a grant solely based on the best price is just one example of the challenges of bidding for government contracts, especially when WOSBs and women are under-represented.
+Determining who is awarded a contract solely based on the best price is just one example of the challenges of bidding for government contracts, especially when WOSBs and women are under-represented.
 The RFP defined the cost of the project at $100,000, and while we were under the not-to-exceed estimate, we were unaware the determination would be based solely on price.

 I'm often asked as a WOSB owner and employer by competitors if we get all our work from “set-asides”.
 When I hear that, I perceive our work as being discounted, assuming we are not as good as our competitors, and receive special treatment.
 Thinking about the concept of small wins, a win might be if competitors cease to ask if our success is due to set-asides and simply say, “well done” when we finally are awarded a grant.
 And, because we know our worth, we’ll stick with our knitting, on pricing.